Get started with approvals

 With the approvals capability in Power Automate, you can automate sign-off requests and combine human decision-making for workflows.
 Some popular cases where approvals can be used include:

 When you submit an approval in a flow, approvers are notified and can review and act on the request.

 Actions are the events you want your flow to perform after the trigger starts the flow.
 For example, when a new item is added to a SharePoint list, trigger an approval to have somebody review the new item.

-Here's the full list of Approval actions that you can use in your flows.
+The following image shows the full list of approval actions that you can use in your flows.

 If you want to quickly get started with approvals, use the Start and wait for an approval action.
 This action lets you provide the information that should be in the approval request and the approvers who will receive the request.